DragOnMe/kube-image-bouncer/README.md

 #### Challenging situation
 * When deploying kubernetes/image-bouncer-webhook.yaml, the container fails to start up properly and “Exec format error” occurs
-* Modifying the old Dockerfile for Arm64, so the container can run on Arm64, a K8s node
+* Modifying the old Dockerfile for Arm64, so the container can run on Arm64 K8s node
 * Chaning the target image in manifest to docker.io/drlee001/kube-image-bouncer:latest

 #### Caution